jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

     (b) in the case of an entity that does not have directors as such, any trustee, manager, or other person who acts in relation to that entity in the same or a similar fashion as a director would act were that entity a company incorporated in New Zealand under the Companies Act 1993
   - **document** has the same meaning as in section 4(1) of the Evidence Act 2006
   - **failing to maintain a solvency margin** , in relation to an insurer, means that the insurer is failing to comply with a condition of its licence imposed under section 21(2)(b) or (c)
-  - **financial statements** has the same meaning as in section 8 of the Financial Reporting Act 1993
+  - **financial statements** has the same meaning as in section 6 of the Financial Reporting Act 2013
   - **financial strength rating** ,—
     (a) in relation to an insurer other than a Lloyd's underwriter, means a rating that indicates the ability of the insurer to meet its liabilities under contracts of insurance as they fall due:
     (b) in relation to a Lloyd's underwriter, means a rating obtained by Lloyd's that applies to the Lloyd's market
   - **fit and proper standard** means a fit and proper standard issued under section 36
+  - **generally accepted accounting practice** has the same meaning as in section 8 of the Financial Reporting Act 2013
   - **governing body** means,—
     (a) in relation to a body corporate, the board of directors (or other persons or body exercising powers of management, however described) of the body corporate:
     (b) in relation to a partnership or other unincorporated body of persons, either— (i) the board of directors (or other persons or body exercising powers of management, however described) of the partnership or other unincorporated body of persons; or
       (ii) if there is no board or other persons or body as described in subparagraph (i), the partners of the partnership or members of the unincorporated body of persons
   - **Governor** means the Governor of the Bank appointed under the Reserve Bank of New Zealand Act 1989
-  - **group financial statements** has the same meaning as in section 9 of the Financial Reporting Act 1993
+  - **group financial statements** has the same meaning as in section 7 of the Financial Reporting Act 2013
   - **health insurance** means insurance against a liability to pay fees or charges relating to the provision of a health service (within the meaning of section 5(1) of the Health Practitioners Competence Assurance Act 2003)
   - **holding entity** has the meaning set out in section 10(3)
   - **home jurisdiction** means,—